Dear Consumer Ed:

 - A separate trust account must be maintained for your funds, along with certain insurance coverage, and audited annually.

-- Copies of these audits and insurance policies must be filed annually with the Georgia Department of Law’s Consumer Protection Division.
+- Copies of these audits and insurance policies must be filed annually with the Georgia Attorney General's Consumer Protection Division.

-Please report any violations to the Georgia Department of Law’s Consumer Protection Division online, or by calling 404-651-8600.
+Please report any violations to the Georgia Attorney General's Consumer Protection Division online, or by calling 404-651-8600.